Palmas Group

 148. Commitment to Fundamental ILO Conventions or Free and Fair Labour Principles applies to all suppliers?

-The company refers to five ILO Conventions and this is only applicable to independent palm oil producers.
+The company refers to five ILO Conventions which is applicable to all suppliers.

 149. Progress on commitment to respect all workers' rights?